Published March 26, 2025 | Updated May 19, 2026

 The company dates back to 1876 when its founder M.T.
 Green established the company in Omaha.
 Before that, the Chicago native opened the company in his hometown before establishing several lumber yards in Missouri and Nebraska.

-Omaha was growing quickly and with only one lumber yard in town at the time, there was desperate need for a second.
+Omaha was growing quickly and, with only one lumber yard in town at the time, there was desperate need for a second.
 To satisfy that need, M.T. established a lumber yard at 702 Douglas Street and proceeded to turn its operations over to his brother-in-law Frank Colpetzer and Charles Guiou.

 The business had grown so rapidly that it had taken on another partner, Henry F. Cady, in 1877.
 By 1881 the company had established yards throughout the state and had up to 20 million feet of lumber in Omaha alone.
-Many of its early customers read as a who’s who of early Omaha history and include names like Creighton, Paxton, Reed and Millard – just to name a few.
+Many of its early customers read as a who’s who of early Omaha history and include names like Creighton, Paxton, Reed and Millard, just to name a few.
 They also included Krug and Metz, the famous Omaha brewers.

-It constructed the building at 1324 Pierce Street as its headquarters that same year.
-That building continues to operate as its headquarters today – more than 100 years later!
-Today Chicago Lumber owns 10 lumber yards throughout Nebraska and Wyoming and remains one of the largest lumber companies in the state and one of the oldest in the country.
+This building continues to operate as Chicago Lumber’s headquarters today, more than 100 years later.
+The company owns 10 lumber yards throughout Nebraska and Wyoming and remains one of the largest lumber companies in the state and one of the oldest in the country.
+In addition to supplying lumber, plywood and boards, Chicago Lumber Company of Omaha distributes windows, doors and other building materials to a five-state region.

 Content written by Omaha Exploration – follow my page for more!
 Please also feel free to leave a comment.
 If there’s something you want to learn more about, let me know.
 In the meantime, keep exploring!